• Skip to main content

 • Light Brown Sugar (1 packed tablespoon portion for each acorn squash half) – Brown sugar has a nice flavor that pairs perfectly with acorn squash.
 It is much better than white sugar.
 You will notice the delicious difference.

-How to Cook Acorn Squash in the Microwave
+🔪 How to Cook Acorn Squash in the Microwave

 4 step by step process photos of preparing and microwave cooking the acorn squash.

-2. Leave as much flesh as possible in each half of the acorn squash.
+Leave as much flesh as possible in each half of the acorn squash.
 Rinse the acorn squash under the faucet after coring.

-4. Transfer the heated acorn squash halves to individual bowls and add 1 tablespoon each of light brown sugar and butter to each half.
-Heat again on high for an additional 5 minutes in the microwave.
+Step 5: Finish cooking until tender.
 Use a fork to poke the acorn squash to check for tenderness after heating.
 If needed, heat the acorn squash in additional 1-minute increments until it reaches your desired level of tenderness.
 The acorn squash should be nice and soft for the best texture.

-5. Remove the acorn squash from the microwave and cool for about 5 minutes before serving. *Watch your fingers, the bowls will be HOT!
+Step 6: Cool then serve.
+Remove the acorn squash from the microwave and cool for about 5 minutes before serving. *Watch your fingers, the bowls will be HOT!

 You can add salt to taste if desired.
 Sometimes I like to sprinkle some cinnamon and nutmeg on the acorn squash too.
-It also tastes yummy with a drizzle of honey or maple syrup.
+It also tastes perfect with a drizzle of honey or maple syrup.
 Enjoy!

 Two microwave acorn squash served in white bowls.